Frequently Asked Questions

 501

-Server does not support the requested functionality, unable to complete request
+The server does not support the requested functionality and cannot complete the request

 502

-As a gateway or proxy, the server received an invalid response from an upstream server while attempting to fulfill the request.
+A server acting as a gateway or proxy received an invalid response from the upstream server while attempting to fulfill the request

 503

-The server is currently unable to handle the client's request due to overload or system maintenance.
-The length of the delay may be included in the server's Retry-After header.
+The server is temporarily unable to handle client requests due to overload or maintenance.
+The delay length may be included in the server's Retry-After header

 504

-The server, acting as a gateway or proxy, did not receive a timely response from the upstream server.
+A server acting as a gateway or proxy did not receive a timely response from the upstream server

-• After clicking the Cherry Studio client window, press the shortcut key Ctrl + Shift + I (Mac: Command + Option + I).
+Click the Cherry Studio client window and press the shortcut keys Ctrl + Shift + I(Mac: Command + Option + I)

-• You need to open the console first, then click test or initiate a conversation and other requests to collect request information.
+You must open the console first, then click test or start a conversation or other requests to collect request information.

-If you cannot determine the cause of the error, please send a screenshot of this interface to the Official Communication Group for assistance.
+If you cannot determine the cause of the error, please screenshot this interface and send it to the official group for help.

-This inspection method can be used not only to obtain error messages during conversations but also during model testing, knowledge base addition, drawing, etc. In any case, you need to open the debug window first and then perform the request operation to get the request information.
+This inspection method can obtain error information not only during conversations but also during model testing, adding knowledge bases, painting, etc. In all cases you need to open the debug window first, then perform request operations to capture request information.

-The name in the Name column (② in the figure above) will vary in different scenarios.
+The name in the Name column (② in the image) varies across different scenarios

 Delimiter usage

-• Formula rendering errors/garbled text often occur when formulas contain Chinese content; try switching the formula engine to KateX.
+Formula rendering errors / garbled text often occur when the formula contains Chinese characters.
+Try switching the formula engine to KaTeX.

-Failed to create knowledge base / Failed to get embedding dimensions
+Unable to create knowledge base / failed to get embedding dimension

-Confirm whether the service provider supports the model or whether the model service status is normal for the service provider.
+Confirm whether the provider supports the model or check whether the provider's model service status is normal.

-Model cannot recognize images / Unable to upload or select images
+Model cannot analyze images / unable to upload or select images

-First, you need to confirm whether the model supports image recognition.
-Cherry Studio categorizes popular models; those with an eye icon after the model name support image recognition.
+First confirm whether the model supports image recognition.
+Popular models in Cherry Studio are categorized; models with a small eye icon after their name support image recognition.

-Image recognition models support image file uploads.
-If the model's functionality is not correctly matched, you can find the model in the corresponding service provider's model list, click the settings button after its name, and check the image option.
+Image-capable models will support uploading image files.
+If the model's function is not correctly matched, find the model in the provider's model list, click the settings button after its name, and check the image option.

-Specific model information can be found and reviewed with the corresponding service provider.
-Similar to embedding models, models that do not support vision do not need to have image functionality forcibly enabled, and checking the image option will have no effect.
+Model-specific information can be found on the corresponding provider's site.
+Like embedding models, models that do not support vision do not need image functionality enabled — checking the image option has no effect.

 Last updated